Resourcebox97/GraduateTrainingProgram2018/Agile/ProblemSet00/Solutions.md

 14)Explain Agile in 30 seconds.

-	Agile software development is a set of principles for software development in which there is an evloving change in requirements and it enforces the concept of using cross functional and slef organized teams to develop a working software.
+	Agile software development is a set of principles for software development in which there is an evolving change in requirements and it enforces the concept of using cross functional and self organized teams to develop a working software.

 15)What is the Daily Stand-Up?